isomerpages/nhg-jsmc/_programs/Track Speakers/Track 2.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Track 2A2: Leadership in Nursing: Developing Managers and Policy Influencers</summary>
+<summary>Track 2A2: Leadership in Nursing - Developing Managers and Policy Influencers</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>The role of modern nursing leadership in the new millennium is dynamic
 and multifaceted, shaped by rapid advancements in healthcare, technology,